cytoscape/cytoscape.js/documentation/md/style.md

     * When specifying properties for multiple images, if the property for a given image is not provided, then the default value is used as fallback.
   * To put an image outside of the bounds of a node's body, it is necessary to specify `background-clip: none` and `bounds-expansion: n` for images that go `n` pixels beyond the bounding box of the node.
 Note that values of `n` should be relatively small for performance.
   * SVG image considerations:
-    * Using the `viewbox` attribute in SVG images may cause render problems in Firefox.
-    * SVG images do not work consistently in Internet Explorer.
     * Always include this XML header in each SVG image:
     ```
     <?xml version="1.0" encoding="UTF-8"?><!DOCTYPE svg>